CamilaClemente/FrustraPocket/README.md

 $ python3 RunFrustraPocket.py PDBId Ligand (python3 RunFrustraPocket.py 4new FAD)

-You have to change some path in the RunFrustraPocket.py script:
+You have to change a path in the RunFrustraPocket.py script:
-- line 116, pipedir="path_to_pipeline_folder"
-- line 208, pythonpath="pythonsh_path_from_MGLTools"
+- line 203, pythonpath="pythonsh_path_from_MGLTools"

 If you have a dataset of the proteins to run in PDB format and you want to use them, you have to define a PATH where the structures are, to do this in RunFrustraPocket.py in line 119 set the pathPDB="path_to_PDB_Files"